nyakaz73/spring-boot-reactjs-fullstack-2/README.md

 END !!

-* **NB**As you have notice if you have a bigger application with many modules it might be difficult to trace the state of your application by manually using **one directional data flow** or **callback functions** to manage your state, then implementing something like **REDUX** or **Context API** would be more ideal for state management .
+* **NB** As you have noticed if you have a bigger application with many modules it might be difficult to trace the state of your application by manually using **one directional data flow** or **callback functions** to manage your state, then implementing something like **REDUX** or **Context API** would be more ideal for state management .
-Now i wanted to implement REDUX but i have noticed this tutorial has already been to long enough for that.
+Now i wanted to implement REDUX but i have noticed this tutorial has already been to long enough.
 So i will create a final Part 3 using REDUX.

-If there is anything you feel i should have covered or improve ,Please let me know in the comments section below.
+* If there is anything you feel i should have covered or improve ,Please let me know in the comments section below.

 Thank you for taking your time in reading this article.

-### Source Code
+### Source Code Git repo
 The source code of this [Part2](https://github.com/nyakaz73/spring-boot-reactjs-fullstack-2) can be found on my git repository [here](https://github.com/nyakaz73/spring-boot-reactjs-fullstack-2)
 [Part 1](https://github.com/nyakaz73/spring-boot-reactjs-fullstack) git repo is [here](https://github.com/nyakaz73/spring-boot-reactjs-fullstack)